Learnings journal

 Publishing video N consumes impressions that would otherwise have gone to video N−1, slowing N−1's trajectory.

-n = 20, high confidence.
+n = 3, low confidence.

 How this is computed